Call for applications

 Application period for the Academic year 2025 – 2026 is from November 1st – December 16th, 2024.

-Applicants who qualify for the second stage of the selection process will be invited to video interviews which are held from February 7 to 21, 2023.
+Applicants who qualify for the second stage of the selection process are invited to video interviews which are held from February 7 to 20, 2025.

 Application information and form

-Please submit all your application documents through the online application system (the application form, on the right side of the web page, will be activated on November 1st, 2024 at 8.00 am).
-Submit your application by 15.00 (CMT +2) on December 15, 2022, with ALL of the following attachments.
+Please submit all your application documents through the online application system (The web page for application period on 2024, will be updated by the end of August.
+The application form, on the right side of the web page, will be activated on November 1st, 2024 at 8.00).
+Submit your application by 15.00 (CMT +2) on December 16th, 2024, with ALL of the following attachments.

 1. Curriculum vitae (max.
 5 pages)